-While on a recent visit to the land of the Dakotas, I came into the knowledge of an actual oc-currence, that, while it may not come up to the standard of such well attested phenomena as you seek to enrich the columns of the RELIGIO PHILO-SUPHICAL JOURNAL with, will bear relating, inasmuch as it is absolutely true.
+While on a recent visit to the land of the Dako-tas, I came into the knowledge of an actual oc-currence, that, while it may not come up to the standard of such well attested phenomena as you seek to enrich the columns of the RELIGIO PHILO-SOFRICAL JOURNAL with, will bear relating, inassorrical sounds, with, will bear relating, inas-much as it is absolutely true.
 The incident concerns Bro.
-W. Chandler, and Margaret, his estimable wife, late of Dubuque, Iowa,, and now resident of Vermillion, D. T. I ween there are hundreds throughout the North-west who accept our beautiful faith, and who when they read the names of this worthy couple will feel their hearts glow within them, incited by sweet remembrances, for be it now known that their home, which for twelve long years, nestled as it were, smid the bluffs of Dubuque, had no boils or bars on its doors against any who claimed their hospitality in the name of the common brotherhood, especially with the adjunct of Spirit-ualism During these long years the days and nights were the exceptions when there were not circles, scances, or "workers" testing the measure of a hospitality that never weakened-that never of a hospitality that never weakened-that never dreamed of money or price, save when it had to go down into the not unfathomable depths of their pocket-book to make up off-recurring deficits to "workers" and for hall rents-a hospitality that, I may as well say it, that just filled the bill for that portion of the itineracy that had attained to the degree of D. B., and who, with the deserving, averaged a full free boarder the year round.

-I am fully aware, dear Journar, that I am not a success as a story-teller, but I am getting at the pith of this relation in the best way I can.
-You can readily conceive that with such a round of hospitality a time would come when the flesh hospitality a time would come when the firsh would say to the spirit, "I am weak," and you will not be surprised to learn that during the last few years of their Dubuque residence, the physical offlines cried to Sister Margaret, "Rest, rest, rest!"
-At length one day, three years ago, when the sense of wearlness bore down with unusual gravity, a letter came to hand, from a son who had established a newspaper at Vermillion, writing them to "come and view the land." vitation was opportune, and notwithstanding the thousand and one ties that bound them to Dubuque, they then and there resolved to go, and at once, fixing the length of their visit at three years-"and mind you, Will," said Sister M., "we'll just keep quiet on Spiritualism; not that we will deny our faith if questioned,-no! no, only we will just keep quiet."
-That evening their resolve was announced to a houseful of friends who, at first, considered it a good joke, but who, when they realized it was stern reality, turned a house of joy into one of Iamentation.
+W. Chandler, and Margaret, his estimable wife, late of Dubuque, Iowa, and now resident of Vermillion, D. T. I ween there are hundreds throughout the North-west who accept our beautiful faith, and who when they read the names of this worth counds when they read the names of this worthy couple will feel their hearts glow within them, incited b will feel their hearts glow within them, incited by sweet remembrances, for be it now known that their home, which for twelve long years, nestled as it were, amid the bluffs of Dubuque, had no bolts or bars on its doors against any who claim-ed their hospitality in the name of the common brotherhood, especially with the adjunct of Spirit-ualism During these long years the days and nights were the exceptions when there were not circles, scances, or "workers" testing the measure of a hospitality that never weakened-that never dreamed of money or price, save when it had to of a hospitality that never weakened--that never dreamed of money or price, save when it had to go down into the not unfathomable depths of their pocket book to make up oft-recurring deficits to "workers" and for hall rents--a hospitality that, I may as well say it, that just filled the bill for that portion of the itineracy that had attained to the degree of D. B., and who, with the deserving, avaraged a full free boarder the year 'round.
+I am fully aware, dear JOUNNAL, that I am not r success as a story-teller, but I am getting at the pith of this relation in the best way I can.
+You can readily conceive that with such a round of hospitality a time would come when the flesh would say to the spirit, "I am weak," and you will not be surprised to learn that during the fast few years of their Dubuque residence, the physical oftlings cried to Bister Margaret, " Rest, rest, rest!"
+At length one day there are the start of ofttimes cried to Sister Margaret, "Kest, rest, rest!"
+At length one day, three years ago, when the sense of weariness bore down with uytisual gravity, a lefter came to hand, from a son who had established a newspaper at Vermillion, writ-ing them to "come and view the last."
+The in-vitation was opportune, and notwithstanding the thousand and one time that yound them to Du-buque, they they and there resolved to go, and at once, fixing the length of their visit at three years-"and ufind you, Will," said Sister M., "we'll just keep quiet on Spiritualism; not that we will deny our faith if questioned,-no! no, only we will just keep quiet."
+That evening their resolve was announced to a houseful of friends who, at first, considered it a good joke, but who, when they realized it was stern reality, turned a house of joy into'one of lamentation.